bitnami/charts/bitnami/logstash/README.md

 You can achieve any Logstash configuration by providing your custom configuration files.
 To do so, this helm chart supports to customize every configuration file.

-Add your custom configuration files to "files/conf" in your working directory.
-These files will be mounted as a configMap to the containers and they will be used for configuring Logstash.

-Alternatively, you can specify the Logstash configuration using the `input`, `filter`, and `output` parameters.
+You can specify the Logstash configuration using the `input`, `filter`, and `output` parameters.
 Each of them, allows you to specify the Input Plugins, Filter Plugins, and Output Plugins configuration, respectively.

 In addition to these options, you can also set an external ConfigMap with all the configuration files.
 This is done by setting the `existingConfiguration` parameter.
 Note that this will override the two previous options.